haptork/easyLambda/_docs/03-hello-world.md

 So essentially, the parameters of user function in reduceAll are key, vector of value cols.
-The vectors can be separate vector of column types or vector of tuple of column types according to the convenience of the operation to be carried out.
-Key and value columns can be selected similar to reduce unit.
+The vectors can be separate vector of column types or vector of tuple of column types according to the data access pattern of the operation to be carried out.
+Key and value columns can be selected separately similar to reduce unit.
 ReduceAll library function objects include summary, histogram and correlation.
 These are pretty useful if you want to get the idea of the data.
-As for most of the library function these are applicable to any number of columns.
-There is a very useful property of reduceAll `adjacent` that we will introduce in later examples.
+Similar to most of the library function these are applicable to any number of columns.

-The property `cols<...>()` can be applied to any reduce unit for columns that need to be passed ahead.

 ### Multiple rows

-For a source with two columns, one string and another a number, the following data-flow duplicates the row as many times as the corresponding number in the row.
+For a source with two columns, one string and another a number, the following dataflow duplicates the row as many times as the corresponding number in the row.

 {% highlight ruby %}